 Holy Holy hit the stage to a cheer I’ve not heard at The Corner in some time and they kicked off with an absolute explosion of sound – there’s really no other way to describe it.
 Each and every member of the band is truly a master of their respective instruments and it really shines through.
 Not only that, but Holy Holy seem to gel together like few bands do, making their live set one you could not fault.

 With the promise of an hour-long set, we knew there would be a great array of tracks in the performance, but with a small tech issue toward the beginning of their set (blasted amps…) we were lucky enough to be the only audience of the tour treated to their cover of the Terminator 2 theme song as it was fixed.
 Completely mindblowing.

 Tracks from their debut release, The Pacific EP, snuck in amongst those from last year’s album When The Storms Would Come, but the most exciting feature was two new, yet-to-be-released songs that many are no doubt already totally in love with.
 “History” had a choral crowd singalong, and lead guitarist Oscar Dawson drew more than one amazed cheer with his phenomenal guitar solos that feature heavily throughout Holy Holy’s repertoire.

-The proclaimation that they had “just one” song remaining was one we all new to be false, but indulged anyway, and their inevitable return to the stage saw Dawson and singer/guitarist Tim Carroll perform a short, yet beautiful rendition of Bowie‘s “Starman” before ripping into “You Cannot Call For Love Like A Dog” (2015 song of the year, without any doubt).
+The proclamation that they had “just one” song remaining was one we all knew to be false but indulged anyway, and their inevitable return to the stage saw Dawson and singer/guitarist Tim Carroll perform a short, yet beautiful rendition of Bowie‘s “Starman” before ripping into “You Cannot Call For Love Like A Dog” (2015 song of the year, without any doubt).

 My ears almost bled from the cheer upon its end, and rightly so.
 This is a band that consistently set the bar higher and higher for all other Australian bands, improving with each live show and release, and are without a doubt one of Australia’s two best live bands right now.